DigitizingForImpact/IEPs/README.md

 - `drafts` contains IEPs traveling the submission, review and approval workflows.

-- `infa` contains scripts, tools and miscellaneous files IEP administrators use to maintain the repository.
+- `infra` contains scripts, tools and miscellaneous files IEP Editors and Administrators used to maintain the repository.

 ## Start Here
 - `IEP-0` is a digest of all IEPs, final and draft.